MAXPAIN007/telegram_chat_filter/README.md

 # Telegram Chat Filter

-Telegram Chat Filter is a local tool for processing Telegram export JSON files.
+Telegram Chat Filter is a local web tool for processing Telegram export JSON files.

-The project is designed to:
+It is designed to help users:
 - upload raw Telegram JSON exports;
-- filter chats by keywords;
+- filter chats using either a simple or advanced filtering flow;
-- clean messages from unnecessary technical fields;
+- remove unnecessary technical fields from messages;
-- build convenient output JSON files for further analysis;
+- build clean, structured JSON files for manual analysis or AI processing;
+- generate full snapshots and delta-based outputs;
-- optionally send already processed files to an external agent through a webhook.
+- optionally send prepared files to an external agent or automation workflow through a webhook.

-The tool runs locally on the user's computer through a browser interface and a local Flask server.
+The application runs locally on the user's machine through a browser UI and a local Flask server.

-No data is sent anywhere automatically.
-External sending is only possible manually through the **Send to agent** button, if a webhook has been configured.
+No Telegram data is sent anywhere automatically.
+External sending only happens manually through the **Send to agent** button, if a webhook is configured.

 ---

 ## What this project is for

-Telegram exports contain a lot of extra fields and technical information that make analysis inconvenient.
+Telegram exports usually contain a lot of raw technical data that is inconvenient for analysis.

-This project solves several tasks at once:

-1. Filters only the chats you need by given keywords.
+This project turns those exports into cleaner, more useful outputs by providing:

+1. **Basic filtering** for quick keyword-based processing.
+2. **Advanced filtering** with a visual filter builder.
-2. Keeps only the useful fields in each message.
+3. **Message cleanup** that keeps only the useful fields.
-3. Builds convenient JSON files for manual review or AI analysis.
-4. Creates a delta between the previous and current run.
+4. **Full combined outputs** for the current run.
-5. Allows sending already prepared files to an external workflow, for example:
-   - n8n
-   - Windmill
-   - a custom webhook
-   - any other agent or automation pipeline
+5. **Delta outputs** for changes between runs.
+6. **Optional webhook delivery** to external agents such as n8n, Windmill, or custom workflows.

 ---

-## What the project does

-After uploading Telegram JSON files, the application:
+## Main features

+- local Flask-based web interface
-1. reads the input Telegram export JSON files;
+- upload one or multiple Telegram export JSON files
-2. filters chats by keywords;
-3. cleans the message payloads;
-4. creates separate processed files for each uploaded JSON;
-5. creates one combined full file;
-6. compares the current combined file with the previous combined file;
-7. creates update files;
-8. stores the result for further work.
+- **Basic mode**
+- **Advanced mode**
+- visual **Filter Builder**
+- include / exclude filter rules
+- date range filtering
+- output mode selection:
+  - full matching chats
+  - matched messages only
+- full combined output file
+- delta update files
+- isolated delta history for each advanced filter profile
+- optional webhook sending to an external agent
+- Russian / English UI

+---

+## Processing modes

+## Basic mode

+Basic mode is the simple workflow.

+It allows you to:
+- choose a global filter mode:
+  - `Include`
+  - `Exclude`
+- enter keywords
+- process uploaded Telegram JSON files quickly

+This mode is useful for fast, repeatable filtering.

+---

+## Advanced mode

+Advanced mode is intended for more flexible and reusable filtering.

+It includes:
+- `Match mode`
+  - `ALL filters must match`
+  - `ANY filter may match`
+- `Output mode`
+  - `Full matching chats`
+  - `Matched messages only`
+- `Date from`
+- `Date to`
+- a visual **Filter Builder**

+Each filter row can include:
+- **Scope**
+  - `Chat`
+  - `Message`
+- **Field**
+- **Operator**
+- **Value**
+- **Mode**
+  - `Include`
+  - `Exclude`

+---

+## Fields available in Advanced mode

+### Chat fields
+- `id`
+- `name`
+- `type`

+### Message fields
+- `id`
+- `reply_to_message_id`
+- `date`
+- `from`
+- `text`

+---

+## Operators available in Advanced mode

+### Text fields
+- `contains`
+- `not contains`
+- `equals`
+- `not equals`
+- `starts with`
+- `ends with`

+### Numeric fields
+- `equals`
+- `not equals`
+- `greater than`
+- `less than`

+### Date fields
+- `equals`
+- `not equals`
+- `on or after`
+- `on or before`

+---

+## Output modes in Advanced mode

+### `Full matching chats`
+If a chat matches the filter rules, the full cleaned chat is included in the output.

+### `Matched messages only`
+If a chat matches, only the messages that actually match the message-level rules are included.

 ---